 Remember the power of having fun as a child.
-Giggling at anything and every thing.
+Giggling at anything and everything.
 Jumping in puddles.
 Throwing snowballs.
 Creating sand castles to bash them down again.
 What fun!
 And that is what spontaneity is all about.

 the power of having fun

-As our lives have become so structured and dictated by to do lists, most of us have lost sight on having fun and enjoying spontaneous moments.
+As our lives have become so structured and dictated by to do lists, most of us have lost sight of having fun and enjoying spontaneous moments.
 Have you giggled with someone for no apparent reason?
 Have you dropped something you were meant to do and just did something just because?
 No?
 I hear you.
 In this world of doing, it is so easy to forget to be: to be spontaneous.

 In a way, our lives have been hijacked by our daily appointments and task lists.
 Furthermore, we have begun to identify ourselves with our lists.
 And sadly, we don’t even realise that this is what has happened and how they are affecting our lives

 A while ago, I wrote a blog on ‘how you are more than your to do list’.
 What I realised was that they hold us back.
 We contract ourselves from our fun loving sides, rather than expanding into it.
 I don’t know about you, but I have lived by my to do lists for years.
 It made me feel safe.
 It gave me a sense of accomplishment.
 Yet at the same time, I felt overwhelmed, frustrated, and with a niggling sense of failure as it never seemed to end.
 Ringing any bells yet?